Serving all people by providing personalized health and wellness through exemplary care, education and research.

 In addition, other tests may be done to help your eye care professional learn more about the health and structure of your eye.

 Cataract surgery is one of the most common surgeries.
 It is also one of the safest and most effective.
 Surgery involves swapping out the cloudy lens with a new lens.
-If you have cataracts in both eyes, they can’t be taken out at the same time.
-Your eye doctor will need to do the surgery on each eye separately.
+If you have cataracts in both eyes, they are usually not taken out at the same time.
+Your eye healthcare provider will need to do the surgery on each eye separately.

-Cataracts are usually taken out in one of two ways:
+Cataracts are usually taken out in one of 2 ways:

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |